ami4go/ERP-System/Readme.md

 -- ================================================================
 -- This script creates 'auth_db' and 'erp_db' from scratch.
 -- It populates them with "Monsoon 2025" data and test users.
--- Password Hash used: $2a$10$RWjBO9xqOfqS6VrNafXxqem99j6NkXtkYlo8w1RVhgKGKPNeHagGC
+-- Password corresponds to: "India@123"
 -- ================================================================

 SET NAMES utf8mb4;